Skip to content

 1. Know the Legal Landscape: Subletting for Less Than 30 Days is Illegal

-One of the first things you should be aware of is that subletting your apartment for less than 30 days is illegal in New York City.
-This means that if you’re planning a short vacation and want to rent out your place while you’re away, you’ll need to think again.
 Short-term rentals are typically only permitted in buildings specifically zoned for such purposes, like dormitories or hotels.
-Most residential buildings in NYC do not have the necessary permissions to accommodate short-term renters, so be sure to check the zoning laws in your area before considering subletting for a brief period.
+Most residential buildings in NYC do not have the necessary permissions to accommodate short-term renters for entire apartments, so be sure to check both your building’s rules and local zoning laws before considering any subletting arrangement.

 2. Utilize Airbnb and Other Platforms with Caution